SleekView for Bricks Builder

 Common questions about SleekView for Bricks Builder

 No. Rows are virtualised, so a thousand templates render as quickly as a hundred.
+Reads run on indexed meta keys, and writes use the standard WordPress save path, so sites with extensive Bricks inventories perform comparably to sites with light inventories.

 Yes.
 The standard duplicate action is wired up as a row action so you can clone a template inline.
+Useful when starting a new variant from an existing one without leaving the inventory view to do it through the Bricks admin.

 Pricing